wangliyue14/wangliyue14/README.md

 - 👋 Hi, I’m Wangli Yue.
 - 👀 I’m interested in blockchain, smart contract, solidity jobs.
 - 🌱 I’m currently learning contracts for marketplace, farming, staking and interfaces such as ERC721, ERC1155, etc.
-- 💞️ I’m looking to collaborate on new rising team who develops new smart contracts, tokens, etc.
+- 💞️ I’m looking to collaborate on new rising teams where I can develop smart contracts, assets, etc.
 - 📫 How to reach me: wangliyue14@gmail.com